Exceptional-point-constrained locking of boundary-sensitive topological transitions in chiral non-Hermitian SSH-type lattices: Multiband extension with branch-resolved GBZs

-Crucially, the PBC point-gap winding number $\nu_{\rm PBC}$ changes at the same critical values, as shown in Fig.~\ref{fig5}(f).
-It changes from $-2$ to $-1$ near $t_1/t_3=0.6$, where the OBC real line gap opens, and from $-1$ to $+1$ at $t_1/t_3=3.4$, where the OBC line gap closes and reopens with different topology.
-In the present multiband setting, $|\nu_{\rm PBC}|=2$ corresponds to a bipolar NHSE, with skin accumulation on both sides of the chain, whereas $|\nu_{\rm PBC}|=1$ corresponds to a unipolar NHSE, with skin accumulation on only one side.
-This interpretation is further supported by the branch-resolved average skin exponents $\bar{\kappa}_1$ and $\bar{\kappa}_2$ in Fig.~\ref{fig5}(g), whose signs and magnitudes change across the same critical values of $t_1/t_3$.
-For $0\le t_1/t_3<0.6$, $\bar{\kappa}_1>0$ while $\bar{\kappa}_2<0$, indicating opposite localization tendencies for the two branches and hence bipolar skin accumulation.
-For $0.6<t_1/t_3<3.4$, both $\bar{\kappa}_1$ and $\bar{\kappa}_2$ are negative, indicating that the bulk states become predominantly localized toward the left boundary.
-For $3.4<t_1/t_3\le 5$, both $\bar{\kappa}_1$ and $\bar{\kappa}_2$ become positive, indicating that the bulk states become predominantly localized toward the right boundary.
+where $\eta=1,2$ labels the two GBZ branches and $\beta_{\eta}(\theta)$ denotes the corresponding branch-resolved GBZ trajectory.
+In the present multiband setting, $|\nu_{\rm PBC}|=2$ is associated with bipolar skin accumulation, whereas $|\nu_{\rm PBC}|=1$ corresponds to predominantly unipolar skin accumulation in the representative spectra studied here.
+This interpretation is supported by the branch-resolved average skin exponents $\bar{\kappa}_1$ and $\bar{\kappa}_2$ in Fig.~\ref{fig5}(g), whose signs and magnitudes change across the same critical values.
+The corresponding real-space eigenstate profiles in Figs.~\ref{fig5}(h)--\ref{fig5}(j) are fully consistent with this picture: the bulk states exhibit branch-dependent skin accumulation, while the zero-energy boundary modes appear only in the topological line-gapped regime.